Adrian Beck

-Adrian Beck (born 9 June 1997) is a German professional footballer who plays as an attacking midfielder for club 1.
+Adrian Beck (born 9 June 1997) is a German professional footballer who plays as an attacking midfielder for VfL Osnabrück, on loan from club 1.
 FC Heidenheim.

 Career

 Born in Crailsheim, Beck spent time with 1899 Hoffenheim, 1899 Hoffenheim II, SSV Ulm and Union Saint-Gilloise, before moving on loan to Scottish club Hamilton Academical in September 2019.
 The loan ended on 30 January 2020 and the following day, he returned to SSV Ulm.

 On 11 May 2022, Beck signed a three-year contract with 1.
 FC Heidenheim beginning on 1 July 2022.
+He signed for VfL Osnabrück on loan in August 2026.